Tokyo Mirage Sessions ♯FE: Sales

 According to Famitsu, the game debuted at #13 with 23,806 units, having a moderate sell-through rate.
 At release, the game ranked as #8 in Nintendo's weekly download charts.
-The following week, it dropped to #16, selling another 9094 units, bringing total sales up to just under 33,000 units.
+The following week, it dropped to #16, selling another 9,094 units, bringing total sales up to just under 33,000 units.
 By mid-January, it had dropped to #27, but its sell-through rate had increased.
 According to Media Create, the game reached #14 on their charts, with all versions selling 26,340 units.
 By the following week, it had dropped out of the top twenty.
 According to Dengeki Online, the game had sold 32,896 units by January 2016.
 In its first week on sale in North America, the game sold 50,000 units.
 Upon its UK debut, the game reached #18 in the all-format charts and #16 in single-format.

 The Nintendo Switch version, Tokyo Mirage Sessions ♯FE Encore, debuted at #6 in Japan with 18,797 units sold according to Famitsu, while Media Create reports the game debuted at #5 in Japan.
 In the UK, the game debuted at #17 in the all-format chart, and launch sales are reported to be 17% stronger than the original Wii U release.
-As of March 2020, the port has outsold the Wii U version in Japan, with a total of 39,182 copies sold.